upgini

 - check zero variance for label column;

-- remove columns with zero variance - we treat any non search key column in search dataset as a feature, so columns with zero variance will be removed
+- remove columns with zero variance - we treat any non search key column in the search dataset as a feature, so columns with zero variance will be removed

 We detect ML task under the hood based on label column values.
 Currently we support: